Want to follow along with this writing? Sign up Today, it's free and easy

 What better place to capture a victim than the icy depths of a blizzard?

-about 1 year ago Elisa Xu said:
+over 1 year ago Elisa Xu said:

 It was really sad how you ended it... still a great job, though!
 I like how after the two boys are found, there still isn't a happy ending.
 Keep writing!

-about 1 year ago Literaturelover said:
+over 1 year ago Literaturelover said:

 Really interesting story!!
 Great job!!